wurli/forklift/README.md

 Forklift currently gives the agent free-reign over its worktree, but does **not** provide any guardrails beyond instructions in the initial prompt to stop it changing other files or Git branches.
-Please only use Forklift to the extent that you trust the agent you're using!
+Please only trust Forklift to the extent that you trust the agent!